simplerings/simple/README.md

 (You can also download the wallet on github)

-##Functions

-* ability to create smart contracts

 ## Credits

-Simple is based on Byteball
+Simple is based on Bitcoin

 ## Donations